nagygr/mango/go.md

 }
 ```

-There are further examples on the [zetcode][14] showing e.g. how pipes can be
+There are further examples on [zetcode][14] showing e.g. how pipes can be
 used to connect commands to eachother or connect internal writers/readers to
 commands.